asean-rssa/tf_azure_deployment/adb-private-links-general/README.md

 Overall Architecture:
 ![alt text](../charts/adb-private-links-general.png?raw=true)

-Warning: To use this deployment, you need to obtain access to private link feature (as of 2021.11 in private preview.
-Contact Databricks or Microsoft team for more details.

 With this deployment, traffic from user client to webapp (notebook UI), backend traffic from data plane to control plane will be through private endpoints.
 This terraform sample will create:
 * Resource group with random prefix
 * Tags, including `Owner`, which is taken from `az account show --query user`